Caloocan: Spanish colonial era

-Originally, Caloocan was the area where the old town of Tondo and Tambobong met, located along the shores of Dagat-Dagatan, a crescent-shaped inland lagoon to the west.
-The settlement along the shore was called "Aromahan", or "Espina" to the Spaniards, and was separated from Manila Bay by a narrow ridge from Tondo towards an opening in Kinabutasan leading to the sea.
+Originally, Caloocan was the area where the old town of Tondo and Tambobong met, located along the shores of Dagát-Dagatan, a crescent-shaped inland lagoon to the west.
+The settlement along the shore was known as "Aromahan", or "Espina" to the Spaniards, and separated from Manila Bay by a narrow ridge from Tondo towards an opening in Kinabutasan leading to the sea.

 By the late 1700s, the fishermen of Aromahan have expanded towards a hill east of Dagat-Dagatan.
 This naturally stony hill was called "Kaloogan", meaning "interior territory."
 With Aromahan relegated to the periphery, this hilltop area was also settled by oppressed people from Tondo, becoming the new center of the community by 1802.
 To the east was a vast stretch of cogon-covered land.
-Eventually called "Kalaanan", meaning flat grassland in old Tagalog, this area is now generally known as Grace Park.
+Eventually called "Kalaanan", meaning "flat grassland" in old Tagalog, this area is now generally known as Grace Park.

 Caloocan became a municipality when it was separated from Tondo in 1815.
 Its original territory extended to the foothills of Marikina, San Mateo and Montalban to the east; Tinajeros, Tanza, and Tala rivers to the north; San Juan del Monte, San Francisco del Monte, Sampalok, Santa Cruz and Tondo in the south; and Dagat-dagatan and Aromahan to the west.
 The local government building was set up on the relatively well-settled portion just above Libis Espina.
 The old Aromahan chapel was finally abandoned and a new church was built facing the municipal hall.
 To escape the Spanish authorities, many from the area abandoned the town proper and sought refuge in the grasslands of Balintawak and Pugad-Lawin, in which the people fought the landlords of Hacienda de Maysilo for terrestrial rights, which went on for almost a hundred years.

 In 1888, the steam tranvia preceded that linking the town to the capital and the then coastal towns of Malabon and Navotas.
 In 1891, the Manila Railroad Company opened a railway station in the town.

 The Philippine revolution

-Caloocan is historically significant because it was the center of activities for the Katipunan, the secret militant society that launched the Philippine Revolution during the Spanish occupation of the Philippines.
+Caloocan is historically significant because it was the center of activities for the Katipunan, the secret militant society that launched the Philippine Revolution against the Spanish Empire.
 In a house in Caloocan, secret meetings were held by Andrés Bonifacio and his men, and it was in the city's perimeters where the first armed encounter took place between the Katipunan and the Spaniards.
-The revolution erupted after the "Cry of Balintawak" led by Andres Bonifacio against their oppressors on August 30, 1896.
+The revolution erupted after the "Cry of Balintawak" led by Bonifacio against Spain on August 30, 1896.